demon Baal

 Powers and Abilities

 Baal’s main power is said to be making people invisible.
-This is described as more than just a visual trick—it lets someone move around without being noticed at all.
+This is described as more than just a visual trick—it lets someone move around without being noticed.
 In the 17th century, this ability was especially valued for spying or avoiding the law and religious authorities.

 Besides invisibility, Baal is also said to give people knowledge and wisdom.
 However, this knowledge is often called “forbidden” or “dark” because it concerns the workings of the world without regard for right or wrong.
 As a King, Baal usually acts through his sixty-six legions rather than by himself.